San7o/Brenta-Engine/docs/GUIDE.md

 }
 ```

+You can use `Window` to get and update information about its width and
+height, keeping track of time and closing it.
+Internally, the window
+uses a `WindowDriver` to implement its functionalities.
+This makes
+it possible to support multiple backends such as glfw or SDL.

 ## Input

-TODO

-You can register callback functions for the input.
-Those functions are
+Input handling can be done through callbacks using the `Input`
+subsystem.

-called when the specified `key` is pressed, or the mouse is moved,
+Callback are called when the specified `key` is pressed, or when the
-depending on the callback you register.
+mouse is moved, depending on the callback you register.

 ```cpp
 auto toggle_wireframe_callback = []() {